 Tips for Learning at Home

 First and foremost, breathe.
 We are all in this together.
 The most important thing right now is keeping your family safe and healthy.
 Even teachers understand.
-As a matter of fact, the first goal of any educator is to set up a classroom community where students feel safe and loved – this will be the number one priority when schools resume.
+As a matter of fact, any educator’s first goal is to set up a classroom community where students feel safe and loved – this will be the number one priority when schools resume.

 This is not an ideal situation for anyone.
 Give yourself some grace.
-Even most homeschool mommas are feeling the pressure – no longer can they utilize museums, the zoo, or libraries for learning opportunities.
-They too are forced to adapt to the changing times.
+Even most homeschool mommas feel the pressure – no longer can they utilize museums, the zoo, or libraries for learning opportunities.
+They, too, are forced to adapt to the changing times.

 After all, play is and should be the job of our youngest learners.
 Exploring their environment, making choices, building things, reading books, drawing pictures, playing with all their toys, kicking the ball around in the backyard.
 You get what I am saying.

 Humans learn by doing.
 And our littlest humans are no different.
 Their “doing” just happens to be playing!
 Think about the little boy flying around the living room wearing a cape or the little girl who has just set up a tea party for her favorite stuffed animal friends.
 They are engaged in the process of creating, problem-solving, and learning about their environment.
 Creating a scenario where only a superhero can save the world.
 Problem-solving how many cups are needed, so every bear has some tea.
 Learning about their environment by jumping from sofa to chair to ottoman to floor – spatial reasoning at its finest!

 Remember, the job of a child is to play.
 I encourage you to allow them to do their job.